gormes-EPIC/Lab-2/README.md

 # Lab 2 - Using Classes

 ## File 1

-Complete a Paragraph Analyzer program.
-Given a paragraph, count the number of words, find the longest word, find the shortest word, and count the number of "the"s in the paragraph.
+Complete a Text Analyzer program.
+Given a word, count the number of letters, the index of the first vowel, the same word all uppercase, and the secret string(if possible).
+The secret string is the first 5 characters all lowercase, the last three letters all uppercase, and the number of letters in the word.

 ```
-Input: Programming is both an art and a science.
-It requires creativity to design solutions and precision to implement them correctly.
-Many beginners start with small projects, such as calculators or simple games, before moving on to larger challenges.
-Along the way, they learn about algorithms, debugging, and the importance of writing clean, readable code.
+Input: Programming

-Number of words: 54
+Number of letters: 11
-Longest word: programming
+Index of the first vowel:2
-Shortest word: a
+Uppercase: PROGRAMMING
-Occurrences of "the": 2
+Secret string:PROGRing11
 ```

 ## File 2